 - You are a top level skier who can ski in all types of terrain & conditions and may: A) hold a professional instructors certification or you actively compete in events in the park & pipe OR B) you are someone who mainly skis in the back country, has Avalanche safety and mountaineering experience and tend to ski big mountain runs off piste.

-This year 9 skiers travelled from England to Kuhtai Austria to take part in the 2012 SIGB industry ski test.
+This year a team of Snow+Rock skiers travelled Kuhtai, Austria to take part in the 2013 SIGB industry ski test.
 All of the major brands use this event to introduce next season’s equipment to retailers and industry members, allowing them to test it out in a like for like comparison on a variety of terrain, in outstanding conditions.

-During 5 days of intensive skiing, our testers try out dozens of skis in varying conditions.
-They then select the best of the week, which we in turn look to stock for the year ahead.
+During 5 days of intensive skiing, our testers try out all the skis in varying conditions.
+They then select the best of the week, which we in turn make orders the year ahead.
 As a general rule we never stock a ski that we haven’t had the chance to experience first hand, in the conditions that it is intended for.
-In many cases, this testing process allows our staff to offer first-hand knowledge of the products in our stores.
+This testing process allows our staff to offer first-hand knowledge of the products in our stores.

 Kuhtai, the location for this year’s ski test, is situated about 30 minutes from Innsbruck.
 The resort offers a great combination of piste and off piste skiing as well as areas to tour just outside the resort boundary.
-Please see the Snow + Rock Blog for more information from the test.
+Please see the Snow + Rock Blog for more information about what the test involves.

 Step 2: Your Ski Type